HeloisaJ/ROS_Action_UR5/README.md

 ### Feedback Structure

 ---
-## Instructions for using the docker containers
+## Instructions for Available Docker Implementation

 The following explanation shows how to initialize the two available containers for the simulation.

 ---
-## Instructions for configuring the packages manually
+## Instructions for Configuring the Packages Manually

 - Enter ```/ros2ws``` folder and create two packages on the src folder.